-As of August 31, 2022, Zendesk Sell no longer supports the integration of Microsoft Office 365 contacts into Zendesk Sell.
-We recommend using Zapier to integrate Sell and Microsoft Office 365.
-To learn more about Zapier, and to find the most popular Zap templates for Zendesk Sell and Office 365, see Using Zapier with Sell.
+As of August 31, 2022, Zendesk Sell no longer supports the integration of Microsoft 365 contacts into Zendesk Sell.
+We recommend using Zapier to integrate Sell and Microsoft 365.
+To learn more about Zapier, and to find the most popular Zap templates for Zendesk Sell and Microsoft 365, see Using Zapier with Sell.

 What do Zendesk Sell customers need to do?